KapoorAkshit18/nasscom-vsd-soc-design-workshop/README.md

 **Lab**  To create layout of the picorv32a

-In the results directory of the floorplan open it in the terminal and type  magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def &`
+In the results directory of the floorplan open it in the terminal and type below command:
+`magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def &`

 ![image](https://github.com/user-attachments/assets/71594757-1148-4315-baa7-d290df83a779)